 No matter how robust you make your website there will always be the potential for human error to cause damage to your business via your website.

 Ensuring your website is secure is a necessary first step - it will no longer be amongst the low hanging fruit for those looking to exploit your website.
 Yet determined hackers may attempt to cause serious harm via the communication methods your website provides to would-be-travellers, such as email, contact forms and real-time chat facilities.

 It is important the staff who may deal with such communications are aware of the potential risks.
 For example, clicking on links or downloading files sent from people posing as customers opens the door for your computer systems to be infected with malware.

 The devastation caused by the global ransomware outbreak in 2017 should be an eye-opener for all to the seriousness businesses and individuals should take to their online and offline security.
 Having staff that are aware of the methods malicious individuals may use will help protect your business, not only financially but also with regards to reputation.

 Away from your website you must make sure your computer systems are secure by ensuring they are up to date, have the recommended anti-virus software and a backup system is in place.

-If you’re looking for a secure tour operator website or wish to discuss ways in which we can help make your existing business more cyber secure, please get in touch.
+If you’re looking for a secure tour operator website or yo'd like us to check how secure your website is then please get in touch.

 The Travel Web Design Blog